PRBonn/vdbfusion/README.md

 If you plan to use our C++ API then you should build this project from source.
 More details in the [Installation instructions](INSTALL.md).

+The ROS-1 C++ wrapper for this library is available at https://github.com/PRBonn/vdbfusion_ros

 ## Usage

 The code shown below is not intended to be copy pasted but rather be a spiritual guide for developers.
 If you really want to give this library a try you should consider checking the standalone [Python](examples/python), [Notebooks](examples/notebooks), and [C++](examples/cpp) examples.